Funding Opportunities

 Washington State Department of Archaeology and Historic Preservation

-Example projects: Restoration and rehabilitation of historic county courthouses, stabilization and preservation of designated Heritage Barns, preservation of historic cemetaries.
+Example projects: Restoration and rehabilitation of historic county courthouses, stabilization and preservation of designated Heritage Barns, preservation of historic cemeteries.

-More information: See “Grants and Funding” at the Department’s website.
+More information: See the “Grants and Funding” page on the Department’s website.

 Washington State Conservation Commission and Conservation Districts

-Washington’s conservation districts are local, non-regulatory subdivisions of state government.
-Conservation districts match local natural resource concerns and needs with applicable technical assistance and financial resources, solving on-the-ground conservation issues with proven effective conservation practices.
+Washington’s CDs are local, non-regulatory subdivisions of state government.
+CDs match local natural resource concerns and needs with applicable technical assistance and financial resources, solving on-the-ground conservation issues with proven effective conservation practices.

 Types of projects funded: Farm planning, habitat restoration, stormwater management and more.